Britt117/CSD_Casa/README.md

 -15 male to male wires

 Note about the sound sensor:
 -Turn the potentiometer counter-clockwise untill the led2 on the sound sensor turns off and then turn it clockwise where it led2 comes back on, leaving both led1 and led2 on.
-This makes the sound sensor at its most sensitve.
+This sets the sound sensor at its most sensitve.
 Furthermore, the analog pin is being used not the digital pin on the sound sensor.

 Arduino IDE needed:
 -https://www.arduino.cc/en/Main.Software